-To Regulate our Core Temperature
+To Regulate Your Core Temperature

-- Our brains require a delicate balance of fluids to not get confused, agitated, or lightheaded.
-When you backpack you want to be on alert and ready.
+When we are dehydrated it puts strain on our hearts.
+Our heart rate can elevate, and moderate to severe dehydration has been also known to cause heart attacks.
+Our brains also require a delicate balance of fluids to prevent us becoming confused, agitated, or lightheaded.
+When you backpack you want to be on alert and ready at all times.

 To Lubricate Our Joints

-To Transport Nutrients to the Cells
+To Transport Nutrients To Your Cells

 To Remove Waste From Your Body